Saints Row: Steelport

-After being driven out of Stilwater at the start of Saints Row: The Third by The Syndicate, the Saints aim to get revenge by taking over their home city, Steelport, which is loosely based on New York City.
+After being driven out of Stilwater at the start of Saints Row: The Third by The Syndicate, the Saints aim to get revenge by taking over their home city, Steelport, which is loosely based on Pittsburgh, and to a lesser extent, New York City.
 Steelport was arguably less impressive than Stilwater, with districts being almost identical (all areas have a run-down look) and there being few distinct areas.
 The most memorable feature of the city is a large statue of folk hero Joe Magarac, inspired by the real-life Statue of Liberty.
-However, a new feature is that different choices during the game will cause minor changes in the game's world.
+However, a new feature is that different choices during the game will cause minor changes in the game's world, such as towers billowing smoke or being upgraded to be taller.

 In Saints Row IV, the game is again set in Steelport, however as a Matrix-like simulation created by the game's alien villain, Zinyak.
 To fit his likeness, Zinyak has removed almost all signs of the Saints from the city (for example, the Saints' own chain of clothing stores, Planet Saints, have been replaced with Planet Zin) and added images of himself and alien technology.
 Throughout the game, the player disrupts and eventually destroys the simulation in order to find and kill Zinyak.
 The fact this version of Steelport is set in a simulation allows for new gameplay mechanics like superpowers.
 It allows for references to past games: in some missions, characters from past games and gangs can appear in the city.
 An entertaining example is when the player has to kill the default character from the original Saints Row.
 The player is able to explore different simulations, such as when the player has to rescue the other main characters from their individual 'nightmare' simulations, based on the worst times in their lives to break them and make them surrender to the Zin.
 The only time the game takes place in the real world is at the start and end of the game and when the player is in the Zin facility or in The Ship, a stolen Zin spaceship which acts as the base for the Saints other than the player's simulation.